arlbibek/arl-softwares/README.md

 # List of Softwares and Tools that I use on a daily basis.
 ![](images/desktop.png "Softwares Icon Montage")

+> This README is generated dynamically by main.py

 # Firefox
 a free and open-source browser